 There are two types of employee medical reimbursement plans that we will cover today.

-ICHRA: an Individual Coverage HRA is a new “flavor” of HRA that allows employers of any size to reimburse any amount per month for healthcare expenses incurred by employees on a tax-free basis, starting at any time of the year.
+ICHRA: an Individual Coverage HRA, sometimes referred to as an ICHRA plan, is a new “flavor” of HRA that allows employers of any size to reimburse any amount per month for healthcare expenses incurred by employees on a tax-free basis, starting at any time of the year.
 The distinguishing element of this HRA is that employees can be divided into an unlimited number of classes, like hourly vs. salary or even based on location, and be reimbursed at different levels.
 The ICHRA is for companies of any size.
-There are no limits to how much an employer can offer for reimbursement.
+There are no limits to how much an employer can offer for reimbursement with ICHRA, which is one of the many pros when you look at ICHRA pros and cons.

 → Learn more about HRA individual health insurance options.